Hazel1994/ViPE/evaluation/profanity_check/README.md

 ## Replicating the Results

-- Find the generated prompts for ViPE and ChatGPT in the `prompts` directory.
+- Find the generated prompts for ViPE and GPT2 in the `prompts` directory.
 - Upon obtaining the complete LyricCanvas dataset, execute the following script:
 ```bash
 python profanity_check.py --lyric_canvas_path <path to LyricCanvas dataset>